 Kochuan has been around for many years and continues to be one of the best and most authentic halal wagyu restaurants in Tokyo.
 One of their bestsellers is their halal Kobe beef course, which is good for one person.
 The gorgeously marbled wagyu beef melts in your mouth.
 While indulging in this juicy, premium meat, you can admire the Japanese garden before you.
 The place is perfect for those who want to get away from the rush of the city and just enjoy their serving of Halal wagyu and the beauty of Japanese tranquility.

 Nishi-Azabu Sudo is a restaurant that cooks and serves all halal dishes.
 The main focus of the restaurant is its halal wagyu dishes.
 You can have them hamburg style or as steak.
 One of their bestsellers is their best-tasting and heavenly kuroge wagyu dish that everyone raves about.
 You can enjoy your kuroge wagyu seated on the counter seat while watching the chefs prepare and make their unique dishes from the open window of their kitchen.
-They also serve some of the finest seafood dishes where you can have the crispiest tempura or hot off the grill fishes.
+They also serve some of the finest seafood dishes where you can have the crispiest tempura or hot off the grill fish.
 The food may not come as cheap here at Sudo but it's really worth the price and experience.